-NMC Bill passed by Rajya Sabha; What are the most contentious proposals in it
+Contentious NMC Bill passed by Rajya Sabha; What exactly are the doctors opposing

 New Delhi, Aug 01: The Rajya Sabha today passed the National Medical Commission Bill, 2019.
 The doctors across the country are up in arms against the National Medical Commission Bill (NMC) 2019 which was passed by the Lok Sabha on July 29.
 The bill was tabled in the Rajya Sabha on Thursday amid widespread protests by the medical fraternity.